 The Steering Committee consists of up to 25 people with intimate knowledge of the field, operations, and funding.
 The Continuum of Care elects 13 seats.
 Members elected by the CoC shall also represent the breadth of relevant organizations as considered for the Governing Board.
-The Governing Board appoints 12 seats with priority given to senior staff from Governing Board member entities that fill designated seats.
+The Governing Board appoints 12 seats, 1 of which will be appointed from the Youth Advisory Board, with priority for the rest given to senior staff from Governing Board member entities that fill designated seats.
 Steering Committee members should have expertise and decision-making authority in housing and homelessness work.
 A member of the Governing Board may be seated on the Steering Committee.
 The Steering Committee must be racially diverse and include a range of stakeholders.